flxzt/rnote/CONTRIBUTING.md

-In addition the focus for development and testing is on Wayland, because X11 has a lot of issues and inconsistencies especially with regards to pen input which is a integral part of the application.
+In addition the focus for development and testing is on Wayland, because X11 has a lot of issues and inconsistencies especially with regards to pen input which is an integral part of the application.

-For more details how to build the application on linux either natively or as flatpak see: [BUILDING.md](./BUILDING.md).
+For more details on how to build the application on linux either natively or as flatpak see: [BUILDING.md](./BUILDING.md).

 ## MacOS

 The application is also bundled for MacOS, @dehesselle is active in issues that affect the app bundle.

-For more details how to build the application on MacOS
+For more details on how to build the application on MacOS
 see: [rnote-macos-build.md](./misc/building/rnote-macos-build.md).

 ## Windows